Kuuga4/my_moving_robot/README.md

 # my_moving_robot
-A robot you can control it by moving or click your mouse.
+A robot you can control it by moving or clicking your mouse.